EricPacefactory/Clipper/README.md

 -> end is interpretted as 45 seconds after the start timestamp (e.g. 08:30)
 ```

+A minus sign on the end timestamp is interpretted as a duration before the end of the video.
 Note that the relative times continue to use the same number-colon-etc. formatting as regular timestamps.

 ## TODOs

 - Add script arguments (for all user inputs + possible output folder argument?)
 - Add option to force re-encoding for frame-perfect clips